fraFerrari99/django-production-setup/README.md

-# Django Production Setup
+# Django Production Setup: A Technical Walkthrough

-This is the code repository that I decided to create to offer a Django Production Setup.
+This guide outlines the step-by-step process to configure and utilize the production setup for a Django project.
+Following these instructions will help you establish a secure and efficient production environment.
 The technologies that I decided to use to create the setup are:
   - Docker: used to build, deploy and run application containers;
   - PostgreSQL: used as the default database;
   - Nginx: acts as a reverse proxy, receiving HTTP requests and redirecting them to different backend.
 Also in a website you have not only the dynamic content, but also static files like images, JavaScript files and CSS style sheets and Nginx serve them efficiently;